CT Support Resources:

 - Provide specific and descriptive feedback on the student teacher’s execution of professional responsibilities (lesson planning, implementation and assessment, classroom interaction, maintenance of records).

 - Help the student teacher relate teaching theory to classroom practice (e.g., discuss reasons for selecting materials and methods).

 - Encourage independent, creative thinking in planning, use of materials, motivation, and teaching and assessment approaches.

-- Help the teacher candidate develop consistent classroom management practices conducive to learning, which promote respect for others and for cultural and linguistic diversity.
+- Help the student teacher develop consistent classroom management practices conducive to learning, which promote respect for others and for cultural and linguistic diversity.

 - Encourage the habit of constant self-assessment for improvement, including post-lesson analyses.

-- Maintain a professional working relationship with the teacher candidate and cooperating teacher.
+- Maintain a professional working relationship with the student teacher and CT.

-- Encourage and support good rapport between the teacher candidate and her/his students.
+- Encourage and support good rapport between the student teacher and her/his students.

 Each University Supervisor is required to visit the school site at least four times per term to observe for a full period of at least 30-50 minutes, provide feedback to the TC, communicate with the CT if needed, and assess candidate progress.
-At least two observations should occur prior to each PGA (Professional Growth Assessment).
+At least two observations should occur prior to each FEET (Framework for Effective and Equitable Teaching).
 For many candidates, it is expected that additional informal observations be done, especially during full-time student teaching.